Typetura/Typetura/README.md

 # Typetura.css

 Typetura is a CSS library that allows you to create dynamic responsive type systems with ease.
 [Far more powerful and dynamic than `calc()` and `clamp()`](#the-software), you can interpolate things like color and weight, scale text with an easing curve, and have more control over where design changes happen.
-The intuitive syntax allows you to specify specific points where a design change starts and ends as well as giving you the flexability to use the CSS values you prefer in your designs.
+The intuitive syntax allows you to specify specific points where a design change starts and ends as well as giving you the flexibility to use the CSS values you prefer in your designs.

 v4 has numerous changes, including removal of all JavaScript, a new license (MIT), and a few changes to the API.